SachsKaylee/webtcp/README.md

 ### close ###

 Sent when the socket is closed.
-If hadError is true an eror event will be emitted aswell.
+If hadError is true an error event will be emitted aswell.

 ```json
 {